dsyme/guido-learns-fsharp/Instructions.md

 1.1 Navigate to `src/Server/Api.fs` and find where the endpoints are defined in the `dojoApi` record.

-1.2 Observe how we bind a function to the GetDistance endpoint.
+1.2 Observe how we bind a function to the GetLocation endpoint.
 Also, note the function name and the signature of the `getDistanceFromLondon` function.

-1.3 In the same manner as the GetDistance endpoint above, delete the anonymous function that's bound to the GetCrimes endpoint which currently returns an empty array and bind the `getCrimeReport` function to it instead.
+1.3 In the same manner as the GetLocation endpoint above, delete the anonymous function that's bound to the GetCrimes endpoint which currently returns an empty array and bind the `getCrimeReport` function to it instead.

 1.4 Navigate to the application in the web browser and run a postcode search; observe how the chart has now appeared rendering the crime statistics returned from your new API endpoint.